katagaki/Unagent/README.md

 ## Development

 ### What works
-- Bing Chat!
+- Basic user agent selection

 ### What's planned
-- Extending support for other websites
+- Site-specific settings
-- Allowing arbitrary websites/user agents to be added/removed
+- Custom user agents

 ## Building

-To build BingMeUp, open the project in Xcode and build it.
+To build Unagent, open the project in Xcode and build it.

 Follow the instructions to change the signing identity when necessary.